Microsoft-Web/WebCampTrainingKit/HOL/WebSitesInProduction/README.md

 	> ![Custom Domains and SLL](Images/manage-custom-domains.png?raw=true "Custom Domains and SSL")

-1. Once the Web app is created, select it and click the **URL** link to validate that the new Web app is running.
+1. Once the Web app is created, select it and click the **Browse** button to validate that the new Web app is running.

 	![Browsing to the new Web app](Images/browsing-to-the-new-web-site.png?raw=true)